compsciacademy/fulltime-program-2021-Q2/Week02/Day09/README.md

 **BONUS**

-1.) write a function that takes a string, and _**prints**_ a string with any hidden characters (spaces, tabs, newlines, return characters, etc. in the string, in a different color) to standard out.
+1.)
+Write a function that takes a string, and _**prints**_ a string with any hidden characters (spaces, tabs, newlines, return characters, etc. in the string, in a different color) to standard out.

+2.)
+Think about, then implement a way to run the tests such that they create and use test data, and not live production data.
+The application should be able to run independently of the tests, and its own data should persist, as well as remain unaffected by the tests.

+**Homework**

+Looking at what we discussed today, look back at the game of Competition Cats.
+Think about what some of the objects in the game are, and how we might write tests, and use those tests to write code for those objects and their behavior.

+Try to implement the following classes: Cat, Competition, Game, Player.
+As well as any peripherals that may be be needed to support those classes.

+An end goal to have in mind can be, a game where 2 players enter a cat each into a competition.